-COVID-19: Brunei bars entry of Malaysians via land, sea crossings - The Scoop
+COVID-19: Brunei bars entry of travellers from Malaysia via land, sea crossings - The Scoop

 However, commercial transport operators can still conduct cross-border delivery of essential goods and other imported food supplies.

-COVID-19 surveillance testing on all Bruneian and Malaysian transport operators will be increased from once a fortnight to once a week, the minister said.
+The health ministry will ramp up COVID-19 surveillance testing on all Bruneian and Malaysian transport operators from once a fortnight to once a week.

 Drivers and passengers of emergency services such as ambulances, police and military, will still be allowed to travel across the border.